MarcinPasynczuk/Hospitoolity/README.md

-# My new project.
+# Hospitoolity.
 Health and safety organizer for hospitality bussnesses.

 ver.
 1.2
 - Code for fridge temperature store with notes.